DietBepis1/Github_Starred_Repos_Visualization/Readme.md

 4/18/20
     -Haven't worked on this in almost 10 days!
 Damn you school projects!
     -Started creating the plotly plot for this visualization

+4/19/20
+    -Added clickable links to the visualization as well as tooltips with author and description -Finished :)